SwethaJustin1/prompt-engineering-patterns/README.md

 A structured library of production-tested prompt templates for AI strategy, governance, and communications work.

-Built and maintained by Sogibogi — AI Strategy & Responsible AI practitioner based in Pune, India.
+Built and maintained by Swetha Justin

 ---